syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 ## Add Accumulation Chart

-To initialize the accumulation chart component add the below code to your **Index.razor** view page under **~/Pages** folder.
-In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.
+To initialize the accumulation chart component add the following code to the **Index.razor** view page under **~/Pages** folder.
+In a new application, if the **Index.razor** page has any default content template, then those content can be completely removed and the following code can be added.

 ```cshtml
 @page "/"